Kejetia Market

-The Kumasi Central Market, also known as Kejetia Market, is an open-air marketplace in Kumasi, a city in the Ashanti Region of Ghana.
+The Kumasi Central Market, also known as (Kejetia Market), is an open-air marketplace in Kumasi, a city in the Ashanti Region of Ghana.
 The market has over 8,000 stores and stalls, making it the largest single market in West Africa.
 About 50,000 people visit the market daily, while there are 20,000 vendors operating in it.

 Formation

 The market, along with the makola market in Accra, was established in 1924, modeled after British markets in order to house large numbers of vendors.
 This led to an increase of market and street trading in the city.
 During this time, a lorry park was constructed to help with the large number of people who go to the market.
 Due to the lack of investment in the market, infrastructure and hygiene conditions were poor.
-Because of this, the colonial government tried to promote large-scaled industrialization to stop the even-increasing number of vendors.
+Because of this, the colonial government tried to promote large-scaled industrialization to stop the ever-increasing number of vendors.
 Although, after Ghana's independence, there was still a large percentage of the workforce working in small-scale activities including trading.